12 Touching Movies About Dementia and Alzheimer’s

 Director: Florian Zeller

-‘The Father‘ raises awareness about dementia.
+‘The Father is one of the top-rated dementia movies that raise awareness about the disease.
 Anthony Hopkins plays a man with incurable dementia who refuses all assistance despite receiving all the help he needs from his daughter Olivia Colman.
 He begins to doubt God, his loved ones, and even the fabric of his reality as he tries to make sense of the changing circumstances around him.
 This movie was nominated for six Oscars to depict dementia symptoms, including memory loss, confusion, fear, and difficulties adjusting to life changes.

 2. Remember When (I) 2016